The Minimal Flavour Violating Axion: Phenomenological Features

 {\bf Comparison with the Axiflavon:}\\ The Axiflavon~\cite{Ema:2016ops,Calibbi:2016hwq} is the axion arising in the context of the FN mechanism and has flavour violating couplings, in the mass basis for fermions, predicted in terms of the FN charges, up to $\cO(1)$ uncertainties.
 This represents a major difference with respect to the MFV axion: the presence of flavour violating couplings induces tree-level flavour changing neutral current processes, such as the meson decays described in the previous section.
-In consequence, the Axiflavon is more sensitive to the scale of new physics than the MFV axion.
 To satisfy the present bounds on $K$ and $B$ decays, the axion scale $f_a$ needs to be of the order of $10^{10}\GeV$~\cite{Calibbi:2016hwq}, that approximatively coincides with the values necessary to pass the very stringent bounds on the $a\gamma\gamma$ and $aee$ couplings.
 The Axiflavon is therefore an example of visible QCD axion, as it predicts low-energy flavour effects, despite of the very large value of the axion scale $f_a$.
-On the other side, no signals are expected at colliders, as indeed effects in mono-W and mono-Z channels, and in the $Z$ boson width are expected to be tiny and not appreciable in the future phases of LHC.
+On the other side, no signals are expected at colliders, as indeed effects in mono-$W$ and mono-$Z$ channels, and in the $Z$ boson width are expected to be tiny and not appreciable nor in the future phases of LHC neither in next generation of linear/circular colliders.
 As a final comment that helps distinguishing between the MFV axion and the Axiflavon is the prediction for the ratio between the axion coupling to photons and that to gluons: in the first model this ratio is strictly predicted to be $8/3$, while in the second one it may vary within the range $[2.4,\,3]$.